AbhishekDey03/Dark-Matter-With-Semi-Visible-Leptonic-Jets/README.md

 ## Usage

 The analysis workflow begins with calculating event weights using the `calculate_event_weights.sh` script.
-This script processes ROOT files containing event data, computing weights based on factors such as cross-section, k-factor, filter efficiency, and luminosity.
+This script processes ROOT files containing event data, computing weights based on factors such as cross-section, k-factor, filter efficiency, and luminosity, as found in [3].
 The computed weights are stored in an `event_weights.txt` file.
 Before running this script, ensure the `base_path` variable within the script is set to the correct directory containing your ROOT files.
 Here is an example of the tree that is used in this analysis:

 ```
 ├── 700323